JinQiang-Huang/JinQiang-Huang/README.md

-# Hi, I'm JinQiang.
-I'm a fan of IT Network System Administration.
+# Hi, I'm a fan of IT Network System Administration.

 ## Good at content
 Windows/Linux Operation System Installation, Configuration and Commissioning.